 Salzburg is a perfect destination for first-time international travelers!
 On my trip to Salzburg, I set out with the main goals of seeing the Mozarts Wohnhaus, the Salzburg Cathedral, and filming locations of the Sound of Music, and I stumbled across many additional amazing places and king people along the way.

 The bridge over the Salzach river carried me to St. Peter’s Abbey and its iconic cemetery filled with beautifully unique gravestones!
 Mirabell Palace and Mirabell Gardens are even more breathtaking in person than they are in photos!
 (It’s where they filmed the end of “Do-Re-Mi”!)
 Mirabell Schloss is a must-see!!

-The enormous Fortress Hohensalzburg towers over Mirabell Schloss, the Alps and the city of Salzburg.
+The enormous Fortress Hohensalzburg towers over Mirabell Schloss, the Alps, and the city of Salzburg.
 Though the climb to the top is steep, it is well worth the view of the Alps!
-Climbing the Fortress Hohensalzburg was the experience that solidified Salzburg as the most beautiful place I’ve ever been!
+Climbing the Fortress Hohensalzburg was the experience that solidified Salzburg as the most beautiful place I’ve ever been to!
 Near the fortress, you can take a stroll along a small road to a lookout hill called Kapuzinerberg with more incredible views!

 Salzburg is now one of my favorite places in the world!
 Anyone planning to travel internationally for the first time should absolutely include Salzburg on their itinerary! – Allison, Alli’s Grade Escape